Cartilage Piercing Infections – Causes, Symptoms & Treatment

 Once your piercing is free from infection, you can take a few easy steps to prevent another infection in the future.

-Following proper aftercare and taking a few precautions can usually prevent a cartilage piercing infection.
+Following proper aftercare and taking a few precautions can usually prevent a cartilage piercing infection from happening.

-However, if you do develop a cartilage piercing infection, don’t panic.
+However, if you do develop an infection, don’t panic.
 They can usually be treated at home with daily cleaning and a topical treatment like tea tree oil, hot and cold compresses, or antibiotics prescribed by a medical professional.